Your preferences have been updated.

-Upload any of these, or an inauthentic test result, and you will be required to retake the PCR test on arrival at the Airport at your expense.
+Upload any of these, or an inauthentic test result, you will be denied boarding or required to retake the PCR test on arrival at the Airport at your expense.

 If you have any questions, check the Frequently Asked Questions at end of this page, or contact us via email@example.com